 Thus, Scanner works as a relevant and timely parable.

 And yet, it’s rather difficult to sit through.
 As in the novel, Barris, Luckman, Freck, Hawthorne, and Arctor’s meandering conversations occasionally amuse.
 One hilarious sequence involves an argument over whether a bicycle has eight or twelve speeds.
 Viewers may find themselves growing weary of these verbose, dysfunctional fools.

 As a result, this reviewer ended up “double-minded” about Linklater’s film:

 Voice 1: “Nobody makes better movies about slackers and the search for meaning.”

-Voice 2: “Well, yes, Linklater’s a fine director when he has an entertaining subject, like a romance starring attractive actors (Before Sunrise, Before Sunset), or a hilarious comedy (The School of Rock, Dazed and Confused).
+Voice 2: “Well, yes, Linklater’s a fine director when he has an engaging subject, like a romance between charismatic characters (Before Sunrise, Before Sunset), or a hilarious comedy (The School of Rock, Dazed and Confused).
 But Scanner’s characters are somnambulistic and maddening.
 It’s a bore.”

 Voice 1: “But the animation is fantastic!
 And this is Keanu Reeves’ best role since, well, the first time he played a delusional stoner — Bill and Ted’s Excellent Adventure.”

 Voice 2: “Still, the story just isn’t suspenseful.
 Stories about cops don’t have to be action-adventure, but I feel like a good premise gets squandered here. ”